spShashankGit/Dev-Journal/advice-from-renowned engineers/Charles-Axel-Deinmd.md

 ## Personal Productivity
 1. Personal productivity is very important to understand quickly the type of architecture.
 2. Investing early on in Personal productivity is a good idea because it pays rich dividens (compounded).
+3. Have a good process for keeping youself up-to-date with what's going on in the industry.
+Charles tries to read in total of 1 hour per day, usually reading engineering articles ever day.
+When he finds a new classic article he adds that to the repository.[2] 🚀

 3. **Non-obvious tip:** Extreme ownership, which means do not stop at the boundry of your team rather go out of the way and understand how the dependencies are with other teams and systems.